 Feelings can overwhelm kids, especially difficult ones like anger or fear.
-Discover the 23 children’s books about feelings to help your child cope.
+Discover these children’s books about feelings to help your child cope.

 Many of the challenges with our kids stem from their inability to process feelings the way you and I can.